Bageena/Audiobook-Chapter-Workbench/README.md

 5. Click **Apply**, then **OK**.
 6. Extract the archive normally.

-Unblocking the archive before extraction can prevent Windows from applying its “downloaded from the internet” security marker to the extracted files, which may reduce warning prompts when launching included scripts.
+Unblocking the archive before extraction can prevent Windows from applying its “downloaded from the internet” security marker to extracted files.
+This may reduce warning prompts when launching included scripts.

 ## Intended Use